 Buying your small car second-hand has plenty of advantages too.
-The price can be up to half as much as the same model new, which means you’ll be paying it off much quicker.
+The price can be up to half as much as the same model new, which means you’ll be able to pay it off much quicker.

 The bulk of the depreciation will have already occurred, so you save there too.
 You aren’t paying for any hidden dealership fees if you buy privately.
 You may also find your insurance premiums are a bit cheaper because the car is worth less.